Epitech-Lyon/Thunderbolt/README.md

 This is not a real project but some tools shareable, usable, deployable.

-This repository is used as submodule for `paradigmShift` project.
+This repository is used as git submodule for [paradigmShift](https://github.com/le0kar0ub1/ParadigmShift) project.
 It will be updated when needed.

 # Sub-References